guidoerfen/miniature-component/README.md

 The **.env** had become a standard for configuring valued that will be written the superglobals.
 Miniature will not write to the globals and will not read from the globals.
 But it will read the **.env** if you want.
-Currently the only purpose for this is the value `APP_ENV` which will be transmitted to the **`$env`** flag of your component class, representing the [current environment](#current-environment).
+Currently, the only purpose for this is the value `APP_ENV` which will be transmitted to the **`$env`** flag of your component class, representing the [current environment](#current-environment).

-Be aware that the call of [setEnv()](#setenv) will override this value.
+Be aware the call of [setEnv()](#setenv) will override this value.

 ### Current environment

-The current environment is named by a string naming the envirionment the local machine is providing.
+The current environment is named by a string naming the environment the local machine is providing.
-Usually it is somethjing like `developement`, `production`, or  `test`.
+Usually it is something like `developement`, `production`, or  `test`.

 The value might com from the [**`.env`**-file](#reading-the-dot-env-file) or it might be [set directly](#setenv).